zaheerahmedgit/Final-Year-Project/README.md

-Etherra: A Blockchain based cryptocurrency management system that transfers coins, shows prices of top crpto coins, and converts prices of coins and fiat currencies into one another
+Etherra: A Blockchain-cryptocurrency management system that transfers coins, shows prices of top crypto coins, and converts prices of coins and fiat currencies into one another